-Future CDBG and HOME allocations shall be steered towards projects consistent with the Consolidated Plan's Priority Needs and Goals as described in SP-25.
+Future CDBG and HOME allocations shall be steered towards projects consistent with the ConPlanConsolidated Plan's Ppriority Nneeds and Ggoals as described in SP-25.
 The City will continue to collaborate with social service entities to provide programs and services that benefit the homeless and low and moderate income households.
-The City of Mountain View currently does not receive Emergency Solutions Grants Program (ESG), grants that address the needs of homeless people in emergency or transitional shelters, or Housing Opportunities for Persons with AIDS (HOPWA) funds.
-At this time CDBG funds are also being used to shelter and support services for funding.
+The City of Mountain View currently does not receive Emergency Solutions Grants Program (ESG), grants that address the needs of homeless people in emergency or transitional orshelters, or Housing Opportunities for Persons with AIDS (HOPWA) funds.
+At this time CDBG funds are also being used to , however, are used for shelter and support services for funding.